ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Append-only Log (Ledger):

-: the verifiable append-only data structure that stores Signed Statements in a Transparency Service, often referred to by the synonym, Ledger.
+: the verifiable append-only data structure that stores Signed Statements in a Transparency Service, often referred to by the synonym Ledger.
 SCITT supports multiple Ledger and Receipt formats to accommodate different Transparency Service implementations, and the proof types associated with different types of Append-only Logs.

 Artifact: